Bengaluru: Economy

 Bengaluru is also a major hub for Indian biotechnology-related industry, which was valued at nearly $25 billion in 2021–22.
 The city is home to more than 40 biotech companies, and is termed as the "Biotech capital of India".
-The city is a major export center for agricultural produce including fruits, and poultry.
+The city is a major export centre for agricultural produce including fruits, and poultry.
 Major crops include rice, maize, ragi, horse gram, oil seeds, coconuts, and fruits such as mango, papaya, banana, grapes, and pomegranate.
 Flowers such as roses are grown commercially.
 The Rail Wheel Factory at Yelahanka is a major supplier of wheels and axles for Indian Railways.
 State owned corporations BEML and Bharat Electronics are headquartered in the city, and manufacture aerospace components, power equipment, trainsets, armored vehicles, and electronics for both civilian and defence requirements.